EricZinda/Perplexity/backlog.md

       - so it succeeds and we return this one
   - Same thing will happen with "I don't have a soup"
   - Posted a question on the forum for this

-- How much is the soup and salad doesn't mark you as knowing the price
+- "how much *is* the soup and salad" is crazy slow and will never work
-  - And is *crazy slow* now
-  - Add removed=[] to productions
-  - remove measure() and much-many_a()
-  - Make conjunction support any order
-- Getting a menu should pass the menu concept all the way through so it can be evaluated
-- lift_style_predication_2
-  - should assert if the predication doesn't allow for > 1 in the set

 - I want to sit down?
 - could I sit down?
 - "I will see menus" --> works, but shouldn't